orkung/orkung.github.io/_posts/2021-03-24-kafka-notlari.md

 on seperate machines.

 Consumers read messages.
-In other publish/subscribe systems, these clients may be called *subscribers* or *readers*
+In other publish/subscribe systems, these clients may be called -subscribers- or -readers-

 #### Broker
-Kafka brokers are designed to operate as part of a *cluster*.
-Within a cluster of brokers, one broker will also function as the cluster *controller* (elected automatically from the live members of the cluster).
+Kafka brokers are designed to operate as part of a -cluster-.
+Within a cluster of brokers, one broker will also function as the cluster -controller- (elected automatically from the live members of the cluster).
 The controller is responsible for administrative operations, including assigning partitions to brokers and monitoring for broker failures.
-A partition is owned by a single broker in the cluster, and that broker called the *leader* of the partition.
+A partition is owned by a single broker in the cluster, and that broker called the -leader- of the partition.
 A partition may be assigned to multiple brokers, which will result in the partition being replicated (as seen in Figure 1-7).
 This provides redundancy of messages in the partition, such that another broker can take over leadership if